BrianBock/ENPM673_Project2/README.md

     m=(y_2-y_1)/(x_2-x_1

 This slope has a bit of noise and changes a small amount between frames.
-We experimentally determined a reliable range of $m$ which denote the car is turning right, driving straight, or turning left.
+We experimentally determined a reliable range of m which denote the car is turning right, driving straight, or turning left.
 Based on this information, we print the slope and car action on the frame, and show it to the screen:

 ![left](https://github.com/BrianBock/ENPM673_Project2/blob/master/output/Part2/left.jpg)